Peroshki/Unity-Image-Kernels/README.md

 | Z/X      | Zoom In/Out |

 ## Tips
+Avoid using fullscreen to prevent the UI from acting strange.

 The Blur filter looks best at around 0.03 to 0.1 Mix.

 The Sharpen filter looks best at around 0.3 to 0.5 Mix.